 Host Trips

-The country table was used again in order to convert the information we had obtained about the Host’s previous trips -> extract city, country and state information (if from America)
+The country table was used again in order to convert the information we had obtained about the Host’s previous trips: extracting information about the city, country and state (if from America) of previous trips.

 Host-to-guest Reviews

-Trimmed white spaces, and line breaks, and removed records with erroneous ids
+Trimmed white spaces, and line breaks, and removed records with erroneous IDs.

 Once all data was cleansed we pushed this to a local sql database .